 What is gameplay like?

 Since the game has “Jedi” right in the title, we can expect gameplay to revolve around using your lightsaber and force powers to take down enemies and manipulate objects in the world.
 Although Cal is in hiding for most of the game, Fallen Order will not utilize stealth as a primary mechanic and instead focus on third-person action.
 However, players will still be provided with some flexibility in how they choose to defeat enemies.

-In terms of its world size, Fallen Order will feature separate massive environments for players to explore; however, Respawn has confirmed it will not be an open-world game.
+In terms of its world size, Jedi: Fallen Order will feature separate massive environments for players to explore; however, Respawn has confirmed it will not be an open-world game.
 Additionally, missions will follow a non-linear structure, meaning you won’t have to complete them in a certain order and can probably travel between previously discovered locations.
-We’re hoping that traveling between planets takes place in-game and sees you piloting a space vessel.

-Fallen Order may very well be the first smooth patch on the bumpy road of disappointments that have come about from EA’s handling of the Star Wars license.
-For now, all we can do is wait for more information to be revealed before Star Wars Jedi: Fallen Order releases later this year.
+Jedi: Fallen Order may very well be the first smooth patch on the bumpy road of disappointments that have come about from EA’s handling of the Star Wars license.
+For now, all we can do is wait for more information to be revealed as the game’s November release date draws near.

 Whether its PC or console, AAA or Indie, New-York born and raised Justin has a natural curiosity to seek out hidden gems and share them with other gamers.
 He also maintains his own YouTube channel in addition to writing and managing the social media profiles for GamingScan.